Jump to Recipe

 This fermented batter can be made with lentils, rice, and lentils, semolina (Rawa) millets, or even gram flour (besan).
 Here, we are referring to dhokla made with besan.

 But nowadays, instead of fermenting it naturally, which takes a few hours, we quicken the process by using Eno.
-But in this recipe, we are not using ENO too.
+But in this recipe we are not using ENO too.
 Then?

-Dhokla Without Eno
+Dhokla Recipe Without Eno

 It’s been ages that I have bought Eno.
 Then how do I make instant idli or dhokla?
 Whether for acidity or for instant fermentation, I use baking soda only.